karlseguin/http.zig/readme.md

     var router = try httpz.router();

+    // routes MUST be lowercase
+    // use get/post/put/head/patch/options/delete
-    // routes MUST be lowercase (params can use any casing). try router.get("/api/user/:id", getUser);
+    // you can also use "all" to attach to all methods try router.get("/api/user/:id", getUser);

     // Overwrite the default notFound handler